Virtual Q&As and Events

 Awards Screening Websites

-- For studios who would like to make their screening websites available to Nominating Committee members, please send the URL to the Awards Office and it will be posted on our private password protected Nom Comm member site.
+- For studios who would like to make their screening websites available to Nominating Committee members for virtual events or when in person events resume, please send the URL to the Awards Office and it will be posted on our private password protected Nom Comm member site.